sendgrid/sendgrid-java/USAGE.md

   ```
 ## Retrieve a specific invalid email

-**This endpoint allows you to retrieve a specific invalid email addresses.**
+**This endpoint allows you to retrieve specific invalid email addresses.**

-An invalid email occurs when you attempt to send email to an address that is formatted in a manner that does not meet internet email format standards or the email does not exist at the recipients mail server.
+An invalid email occurs when you attempt to send email to an address that is formatted in a manner that does not meet internet email format standards or the email does not exist at the recipient's mail server.

 Examples include addresses without the @ sign or addresses that include certain special characters and/or spaces.
 This response can come from our own server or the recipient mail server.